-2.18 Ballot papers
+2.19 Ballot papers

-- (a) The form of ballot papers for each election will be determined by the Returning Officer. - (b) If the number of candidates exceeds the number to be elected, the Returning Officer must, after verification of eligibility, use reasonable endeavours to randomise the order of the candidates on each ballot paper for each voter.
+- (a) The form of ballot papers for each election will be determined by the Returning Officer. - (b) If the number of candidates exceeds the number to be elected, the Returning Officer must, after verification of eligibility, draw lots to randomise the order of the candidates on each ballot paper for each voter.

-2.19 List of candidates
+2.20 List of candidates